MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-react-visual.md

     }
     ```

-2. Add some styles for new markup by editing `styles/visual.less`.
+1. Add styles for new markup by editing *styles/visual.less*.

     ```css
     .circleCard {